How to Stretch Sweatpants

 Before taking these steps below, I suggest you give up on this pair of sweatpants you want to stretch and instead buy a new pair that fits you perfectly.
 The work you will put into stretching them has a very high chance of rebounding back to their original size in very little time.

 If your mind is set on the stretch, I will give you the best steps to succeed in this alteration venture of yours.
-Here is how to stretch sweatpants.
+Here is how to stretch out sweatpants.

-Option 1: Soak and Stretch
+1. Soak and Stretch

 By choosing this option, thoroughly soaking them will stretch the entirety of your sweatpants.